sb0y/QScreenShotter/README.md

 The next step click on **Export** button.
 You will need only Access Token that you receive via online through a browser.

+Here is preview of the screenshot on the web

 ![Export to WEB dialog](http://cs622530.vk.me/v622530253/28e07/INFcsOu_LrY.jpg)

 ![Screenshot in WEB](http://cs622530.vk.me/v622530253/28e6e/FKaFhmw9mkU.jpg)

 Сompiles for Linux and Windows.